Sick and injured start leaving Syria's besieged Ghouta

 Turkey’s military and its rebel allies have encircled the northern Syrian town of Afrin, the Turkish armed forces said on Tuesday, a substantial advance in Ankara’s offensive against Kurdish fighters across its southern border.

-Turkey launched its operation“Olive Branch” in northern Syria nearly two months ago to sweep the Syrian Kurdish YPG from the Turkish border.
+Turkey launched its operation “Olive Branch” in northern Syria nearly two months ago to sweep the Syrian Kurdish YPG from the Turkish border.
 Turkey sees the YPG as a terrorist group and an extension of the outlawed Kurdistan Workers Party (PKK).

 The Observatory said Turkish forces and their Syrian militia allies had encircled 700,000 people in Afrin and nearby areas.

-Redur Xelil, head of foreign relations for the Syrian Democratic Forces, a U.S.-backed bloc including the YPG, accused Turkish forces of carrying out“demographic change” by settling Turkmen and Arab families in Kurdish areas captured in Afrin.
-A senior Turkish official denied this as“absolutely false”.
+Redur Xelil, head of foreign relations for the Syrian Democratic Forces, a U.S.-backed bloc including the YPG, accused Turkish forces of carrying out “demographic change” by settling Turkmen and Arab families in Kurdish areas captured in Afrin.
+A senior Turkish official denied this as “absolutely false”.

 Additional reporting by Lisa Barrington, Angus McDowall and Tom Perry in Beirut, Tuvan Gumrukcu and Orhan Coskun in Ankara, Suleiman Al-Khalidi in Amman; writing by Peter Graff; editing by Mark Heinrich